-Welcome to St. John's Anglican Church, Toorak
+Welcome to St. John's Anglican Church Toorak

-This beautiful and historic church is open every day for all people to come and pray, rest, and reflect in one of Melbourne's most prominent places of worship.
+Thank You for visiting our beautiful and historic church.
+Our church is kept open during the day to allow visitors and passers-by the opportunity to pray, rest, and reflect, in one of Melbourne's most prominent places of worship.

-This booklet has been prepared to assist the visitor in discovering some of the artistic, architectural, and aesthetic treasures of St. John's.
+This booklet has been prepared to assist the visitor in discovering some of the artistic, architectural, and aesthetic treasures within St. John's.
 We offer it as a guide and trust it will be found useful to you.
 Please replace the guide in the narthex (entrance porch) when you are finished with it, or, if you wish to keep it, please do leave a donation in the box fixed to the narthex wall for this purpose.

-St. John's is a place of worship in the Anglican tradition, with a vibrant and active congregation stretching back over 150 years.
+St. John's is a place of worship in the Anglican (Church of England) tradition, with a vibrant and active congregation stretching back over 150 years.
 First time attenders and visitors are always welcome on Sundays.
+Weekly service times are: 8am Sunday (Holy Communion)